quantiota/Riemannian-Neural-Fields/README.md

 - **Entropy-Based Adaptation:**
   Learning is guided by changes in entropy, producing self-regularizing models that remain stable and interpretable over time.

+- **Dynamic Architecture Discovery:**
+  The geometry of the field enables the spontaneous formation of new structural patterns.
+  Network organization emerges naturally from the evolving information manifold, eliminating the need for manual design or layer definition.

 - **Riemannian Field Architecture:**
   Neural activations are treated as a continuous field.